danielv089/airlines-data-warehouse-pg/EDA.md

 # 2022 Airlines Departure Data Exploratory Data Analysis (EDA)

 ## Number of All Not Cancelled Flights

+- Number of non-cancelled flights in the year of 2022 is 6806806.

 ```sql
 airlines_departure_data_warehouse=# SELECT
   COUNT(*) AS num_all_flights